alexayl/doodle_bot/README.md

         - If you are using Windows, installing chocolatey package manager is recommended.
 After installing chocolatey, you can install just by running `choco install just`.
         - If you are on Mac, use the [Homebrew](https://brew.sh/) command `brew install just`.

-If building for nrf52840 dk:
+If building/flsahing for [nrf52840 dk](https://docs.zephyrproject.org/latest/boards/nordic/nrf52840dk/doc/index.html):
     - SEGGER J-Link DLL
     - nrfutil (there is a python lib that allegedly has it; I needed to install it from the website though due to python dependency version conflicts)
+    -
 2. Clone this repository:
     ```bash
     git clone git@github.com:alexayl/doodle_bot.git